-In 2008, the Food and Drug Administration issued a warning regarding complications arising from TV mesh implants.
+In 2008 (updated in 2011), the Food and Drug Administration issued a warning regarding complications arising from TV mesh implants.
 According to the FDA, the complications aren't rare and can require extensive medical treatment.
-In addition, many patients have experienced a reoccurrence of POP or SUI as a result of the complications, causing the effectiveness of the procedure to be called into question.
+In addition, many patients have experienced a re-occurrence of POP or SUI as a result of the complications, causing the effectiveness of the procedure to be called into question.

 One of the most common complications is mesh erosion.
 It occurs when the implanted mesh begins to break down and erode shortly after placement.
 Since the mesh fragments are entwined with the tissue, removing them can be an extremely complicated procedure.